nitkan7/nitkan7.github.io/_posts/2025-11-05-What-happens-during-rollback.md

 Now, let's take a look at how the page level contents have modified...
 We'll look at the id 22222 that we modified specifically, so that we can get a clear idea as to what has happened.

+We can see the value change to **MODIFIED_BEFORE_ROLLBACK** from 'ORIGINAL' at the page level !!!.
+STILL, the TRANSACTION HAS NOT YET COMMITTED !
+So,**WHAT WE SEE MAY OR MAY NOT BE THE TRUTH! 🫢**

 ![baseline_table](../assets/img/post_assets/post_11/prerollback_page_content_update.png)

 We will also try SELECTing data as a whole.
 When we SELECT data, as expected, the session gets blocked, since the transaction is still open.